 And one more time: if you have any doubts that the Owlcroft run-scoring equation works, and works very well, look over the actual results again.

-Owlcroft calculates just such a measure, which we call the Total Offensive Productivity, or just TOP.
+Owlcroft calculates just such a measure, which we also call the TOP (Total Offensive Productivity), just as we call it for teams.
 It is shown for all batters listed anywhere in these pages; in the by-team batting lists, the batters are arranged in order of descending TOP.

 Moreover, what one can calculate for a batter, one can correspondingly calculate for a pitcher, using the numbers that he gives up to batters.
 You will find on this site just such calculations, which yield a novel and very, very important measure that we call the TPP, for Total Pitching Productivity, because the term pairs nicely with the TOP).
 We also generate a measure we call the “Quality of Pitching” stat, so those accustomed to using ERA as a measure can have something comparable to review.
 There is a separate page on this site that discusses those measures further, but you would be best off to finish this page before jumping there.

-Two other and somewhat related points need mention.
+Two other somewhat related points need mention.
 (Actually, they need extensive discussion, and we hope in future, as we gradually expand these notes, to give them that discussion.)
-One is the predictability of individual men’s performances.
-As we said earlier, there is a sort of law of diminishing returns for the meaning of increasing data; by the time we have roughly the equivalent of two or at most three seasons’ full-time play for a batter, we have enough data to have defined his norms of performance pretty well.
+One—touched on earlier—is the predictability of individual men’s performances.
+As we said earlier, there is a law of diminishing returns for the meaning of increased data; by the time we have roughly the equivalent of two or at most three seasons’ full-time play for a batter, we have enough data to have defined his norms of performance tolerably well.
 Pitchers, for complex reasons, take more time to evaluate, although using the TPP instead of the ERA gives results in time periods comparable to those needed for batters.
-Moreover, by the time a batter reaches double-A ball, he has become pretty much what he will be; if we have two or three seasons’ worth of data above class A ball, we have the man defined.
+Moreover, by the time a batter reaches double-A ball, he has usually—not always, but usually—become pretty much what he will be; if we have two or three seasons’ worth of data above class A ball, we have the man fairly well defined.
 That is not true for pitchers, because batting is responsive, while pitching is initiative: a pitcher can, even late in his career, add a new pitch or other change to his delivery, whereas a batter can by and large only work with the reflexes nature has given him.

 The second point, related to what we just said, is that minor-league statistics—long thought by most baseball professionals and fans to be nearly meaningless—can be translated so that we see what the man would have achieved playing at that same level of ability in a major-league ballpark against major-league competition.
 (That realization, and the mechanics to implement it, are one of Bill James’ most valuable contributions—probably his most valuable—to the art.)